ronrk/EasyCharge-Management-System/README.md

 - - tin: time from the beginning of charge from type Date I created on Utilis
 - - next: pointer to next port on list

-- Car: a repository of clients of the company organized by car license
+- Car: a repository of clients of the company organized by car license Handle with BinaryTree
 - - nLicense: unique number of car license string of 9 char will contain only whole number
 - - portType: enum I created on Utilis called PortType
 - - totalPayed: double ; total payed until today